BDC Hamburger Icon

 4. Benefits package

 An employee benefits package includes additional perks that workers receive on top of their base wages.
-You are legally required to offer a few employee benefits, including family and medical leave, health insurance (for companies with 50 or more full-time employees), FICA (Social Security, Medicare and federal insurance contributions), unemployment insurance and workers’ compensation.
+You are legally required to offer a few employee benefits, including family and medical leave, health insurance (for companies with 50 or more full-time employees), FICA (Social Security, Medicare, and federal insurance contributions), unemployment insurance, and workers’ compensation.

-“There are lower-cost supplemental benefits (e.g., online fitness programs, financial wellness, telemedicine, flexible work schedules) that could be included in your compensation package that could help create a more attractive package,” Roy said.
+“There are lower-cost supplemental benefits (e.g., online fitness programs, financial wellness, telemedicine, and flexible work schedules) that could be included in your compensation package that could help create a more attractive package,” Roy said.

 5. Bonuses